tverg419/python_algorithms/README.md

 - An **adjacency list** is a type of graph where the nodes are stored in a list and the values of each element are the neighbors of the given node.

 ---

+### January 10, 2022

+**Problem:** #56 Merge Intervals
+**Category:** Intervals

+**Solution**
+- Have a variable that holds the current interval
+- Sort the list of intervals by starting index
+- Since they are sorted by starting index, we are assuming that the next interval will always have a start that is greater than or equal to the current index
+- Traverse through the list of intervals with 2 possible outcomes
+    1. first end < second end
+    2. second start > first end
+- Append last interval and return output list

+**Notes**
+- Recall how to use Python built-in sorted function